jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/78/Hexagon_windows_%28Unsplash%29.jpg/1185px-Hexagon_windows_%28Unsplash%29.jpg?20170903070532" alt="Building with Hexagons" title="Image Source: [https://pixabay.com/photos/hexagon-building-pattern-abstract-6233333/](https://commons.wikimedia.org/wiki/File:Hexagon_windows_%28Unsplash%29.jpg)" width = "70%" align="center" style="padding-right: 35px;">

 # Introduction to Hexagonal Architecture
-I’m introducing a _Hexagonal Architecture_ (also known as _Ports and Adapters_) blog series.
+I’m introducing a new blog series about _Hexagonal Architecture_ (also known as _Ports and Adapters_).
 My previous blog posts have featured specific design patterns.
 This series is, in a way, continuing the design pattern theme.
 But instead of focusing upon specific design patterns, it will show how we can apply the design patterns that have already been presented.
 I will return to more design patterns once this _Hexagonal Architecture_ series has completed.

-The internet is swarming with information about _Hexagonal Architecture/Ports & Adapters_ HexArch/P&A. I don’t want to replicate content that others have already provided.
+The internet is swarming with information about _Hexagonal Architecture/Ports & Adapters_ (HexArch/P&A).
+I don’t want to replicate content that others have already provided.
 I’ll try to focus upon what I find interesting about HexArch/P&A that may not get as much coverage.

 # What is a Name?
 I first heard of _Hexagonal Architecture_ about 6 or 7 years ago.
 The name sounded funny.
 Later I heard that it’s also called _Ports and Adapters_.
 The same design has two names. _Sigh_.
 But that’s not all.
 The design basics are extremely similar to other designs, such as _Clean Architecture_ (CleanArch) and _Onion Architecture_ (OnionArch).